GlitchCog/ChatGameFontificator/README.md

   - A message consisting of a single period will not show up in the chat program.
 I'm not sure why this happens.
 The message appears to never be received by the program.
 It might be on Twitch's end, or in the PircBot IRC library this program uses.

-  - If your resolution is too low, the list of fonts or borders might go off the bottom of your screen.
-As a workaround, you can use the arrow keys to select fonts, although you won't be able to see which font you've arrowed down to until you press enter to select it.
-I'm working on a different GUI mechanism for selecting fonts... some sort of text input where you can type the name of a game or console to filter the list.

   - In some rare unknown circumstance (possibly related to changing the rate at which messages are drawn?) the framerate can drop, making the message roll-out look choppy.
 Typically restarting will fix this.

   - Messages from massively popular streams like GamesDoneQuick don't show up in the chat window.
 I suspect Twitch uses a different protocol for massively populated streams, but I'm not sure.
 GamesDoneQuick is the only channel I've seen this happen with.